charlieschwabacher/gestalt/README.md

 connection to be sorted.

-Gestalt will calculate how to store and query relationships efficiently - continuing with example above, if we are using the `gestalt-postgres` adapter, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.
+Gestalt will calculate how to store and query relationships efficiently - continuing with example above, Gestalt will add a foreign key `authored_by_user_id` to the `posts` table.

-Arrows can be extended to represent more complex relationships:
+Relationships can be extended to represent more complex relationships:

 ```GraphQL
 type User implements Node {